dfranx/SHADERed/README.md

  - ctrl + click -> select multiple items
  - bounding box around selected item + possible resize points on the bounding box
  - polished gizmo
- - dont reposition code editor after renaming shader pass
+ - add a */ImGuiWindowFlags_UnsavedDocument to Pipeline after changing anything in the project
  - cubemap preview
  - click on cubemap, texture and render texture preview should open a preview window
  - fix selecting items when user has a skybox in scene